Grievance appeal letter: Maternity leave, mishandled return, indirect sex discrimination

 I set out the relevant facts below which were largely ignored in the Grievance Outcome.

-In the latter course of [Date last year and early [Date this year] I discussed my return to work with [Line Manager].
+In the latter course of [date last year] and early in [date this year] I discussed my return to work with [Line Manager].
 I have reviewed various emails and meetings that took place during this period.

 During the meeting, [Line Manager] had said to me that [Employee 2] had done a job share in previous employment and she was aware of how a job share could be managed effectively.
 I remember asking whether [Employee 2] would be happy to work just two days a week while I did three and our specific job roles.
 I was told that I didn’t need to concern myself with what [Employee 2] would be doing.